ibbatta/frontend-modern-boilerplate/README.md

-# **WEBPACK MODERN BOILERPLATE**
+# **REACT + WEBPACK MODERN BOILERPLATE**

-> This repository contains a simple but complete boilerplate, with sass compiler and hot-reloading, to easily and fastly start developing projects from scratch with Webpack 4 and React 16.4.2
+> This repository contains a simple but complete boilerplate, with sass compiler and hot-reloading, to easily and fastly start developing projects from scratch with React 16 and Webpack 4

 Developed following the best practice for React and Style (with [OOCSS](http://oocss.org/), [ITCSS](https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/) and [BEM](http://getbem.com/) methodologies)